Understanding neutrino pion production with the GiBUU model: The Model

 \subsection{2p2h Process}

-Furthermore, the same transformation (Eq.~\ref{structfunct}) is also used for the 2p2h contribution to the structure functions (for details see Ref.~\cite{Mosel:2023zek}).
-In the recent version 2025 of \gibuu the scaling factor is handled separately for the one-body interactions and the 2p2h channel.
+Furthermore, the same transformation (Eq.~\ref{structfunct}) is also used as an approximation for the 2p2h contribution to the structure functions (for details see Ref.~\cite{Mosel:2023zek}).
+Here the neutrino structure functions given above have been shown to give a good description of of 2p2h processes both for neutrino and antineutrino reactions~\cite{Gallmeister:2016dnq}, without any readjustment.
+In the recent version 2025 of \gibuu the scaling factor $\Tpar$ is handled separately for the one-body interactions and the 2p2h channel.
 In the following text, we refer to it as $\Toneb$ for one-body channels, $\Ttpth$ for 2p2h, and collectively as $\Tpar$.